-Each year comedians (and bear in mind that a lot of them are on the dole or supporting themselves with less nebulous employment) pay more than £3.5 million between them to come to the Edinburgh Fringe.
+Each year comedians – a lot of them on the dole or gig-economy subsistence – pay more than £3.5 million between them to come to the Edinburgh Fringe.
 The local council spends this money building unwanted tram stops and raiding saunas, and subsidising the biscuits at the Holyrood canteen.

 There are a lot of comedians, so it’s little wonder that a whole profession has grown up around assessing, categorising and rating them each year.
-Even the most embittered comic would admit that reviewing is, by and large, to the public benefit.
-But who, exactly, is reviewing comedy today, and why should you trust their opinions?
+Even the most embittered comic would admit that reviewing is, by and large, all part of the Fringe carnival.
+The problem is that it can make or break their run, so it’s important to know who, exactly, is reviewing comedy today and why we should trust their opinions.